 Pests and Diseases in Lavender Cultivation

 Very few pests occur on lavender and no serious diseases reported in Lavender cultivation.
-You can contact horticulture board for any observations of pests and diseases.
+You can contact the horticulture board for any observations of pests and diseases.

 Harvesting in Lavender Cultivation

 Generally, Lavender plants start flowering earlier in warmer and low altitude regions and flowering starts late in high slopes.
 As part of harvesting, flowers should be cut with a stem length of 10 cm.
-In Kashmir regions, the Lavender crop would be ready for harvesting in August-September.
+In the Kashmir regions, the Lavender crop would be ready for harvesting in August-September.

 Yield in Lavender Cultivation

 The oil quality and yield depend on variety, soil, agro-climatic conditions, and the process of distillation.
 Under optimal medicinal/herbal cultivation practices, one can obtain a yield of 15 kg per hectare with an oil content range of 1.2% to 1.5%.

 In case if you are interested in this: Hydroponic Nutrient Chart.

 - Bahar Treatment in Pomegranate for High Quality and Yields: A Step-by-Step Guide to Implementation

 - Mobile Veterinary Units in India: Implementation in States